Vote Christopher Hoyt For State Senate From Rutland County! :)

 that saves the average person money each year.
 I know

-Use—end up with $15,000-$20,000 property tax bills each
+with $15,000-$20,000 property tax bills each year.
+Who

-upon the current state of things, and I intend to find it.
+current state of things, and I intend to find it.

 So far, I have thought of one small tweak that could help